DUI Formal Review Hearing

 (813) 276-5795

-After the DUI arrest, the officer will take your driver’s license and issue you a citation which contains a 10-day driving permit.
+After the DUI arrest, the officer will take your driver’s license and issue you a citation that might contain a 10-day driving permit.
 During those ten (10) days, you must request a formal review hearing to protect your driver’s license.

-The hard suspension is the period during the suspension that you can not drive for any reason.
-After you have served the hard suspension period, you can apply for a hardship or “business purpose only” permit that allows you to time to work, school or church.
+The hard suspension is when you can not drive for any reason because you are not eligible for a hardship permit.
+After you have served the hard suspension period, you can apply for a hardship or “business purpose only” permit that allows you to time to work, school, or church.

-If you fail to take the important step of demanding the formal review hearing then your driver’s license will be suspended for the following time periods:
+If you fail to take the important step of demanding the formal review hearing, your driver’s license will be suspended for the following time periods:

 - Breath Test:

-- If you took the breath test then your Florida driver’s license may be suspended for 6 months with a 30-day hard suspension.
+- If you took the breath test, your Florida driver’s license may be suspended for six months with a 30-day hard suspension.

 - DUI Refusal:

-- If you refused then your Florida driver’s license may be suspended for 12 months with a 90-day hard suspension.
+- If you refuse the breath test, your Florida driver’s license may be suspended for 12 months with a 90-day hard suspension.

-- For a first DUI arrest that occurs after July 1, 2013, you can request a review of eligibility for a “Business Purpose Only” restricted driving privilege to avoid either the 30 day or 90 day hard suspension period but that request will forever waive your right to contest the suspension during a formal or informal review hearing.
+- For a first DUI arrest after July 1, 2013, you can request a review of eligibility for a “Business Purpose Only” restricted driving privilege to avoid the 30-day or 90-day hard suspension period called the “waiver review hearing.”
+By requesting a “waiver review hearing,” you are waiving your right to contest the suspension during a formal or informal review hearing.
 Instead, we recommend demanding a formal review hearing for a first DUI.

 Administrative Suspension After a Second DUI Arrest and Suspension: